ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R278]** If a VSM can generate a valid Proof-of-Correctness for a transaction and the targeted state object is not the state object of the complete (commercial) agreement state, it MUST update the state object of the (commercial) agreement and its state history besides the state object and its history targeted by the transaction.

-**[R279]** A VSM MUST store all proofs, state objects, their associated data and their histories in the Storage capability of the BPI Processing Layer.
+**[R279]** A VSM MUST store all proofs, state objects, their associated data, and their histories in the Storage capability of the BPI Processing Layer.

-**[R280]** The integrity of Proofs, transactions, state objects and their data and histories MUST be cryptographically verifiable by the owners of the accounts associated with the proofs, transactions, state objects and their data and history.
+**[R280]** The integrity of Proofs, transactions, state objects, and their data and histories MUST be cryptographically verifiable by the owners of the accounts associated with the proofs, transactions, state objects, and their data and history.

 **[R281]** All updates to an agreement state and their associated accounts by a VSM MUST be communicated to all agreement counterparties through the Message capability in the BPI Middleware layer.